 Beaver Creek Resort

 This capital of Colorado—also known as the Mile High City—is a diverse, modern metropolis with a flourishing arts and cultural community, a well-established music scene, numerous professional sports teams, world-class dining and everything else that big-city living has to offer.

 Downtown Denver is just 15 miles away from campus, a trip that can take as little as 20 minutes by car.

 No wheels?
 No problem.
-RTD’s West Rail Line runs from the Jefferson County Government Center station in Golden to Denver Union Station every 15 minutes, at $4 for a one-way ticket.
+RTD’s West Rail Line runs from the Jefferson County Government Center station in Golden to Denver Union Station every 15 minutes.
 To get from campus to the station, students can use FlexRide bus service (formerly Call-n-Ride), which runs every 15 minutes on weekdays and can also be booked online or by phone.

-RTD’s Route 16/16L West Colfax bus travels regularly from Golden to downtown Denver as well, while Zipcars and ride-sharing services such as Uber and Lyft are also available in Golden.
+RTD’s Route 16 West Colfax bus travels regularly from Golden to downtown Denver as well, while Zipcars and ride-sharing services such as Uber and Lyft are also available in Golden.